"Innovative best practices to assist diverse attorneys in the legal profession."

 - We also employ a Professional Writing Coach to help all WTO associates develop their legal writing skills to the levels that WTO’s clients and partners expect.

-- Several years ago, WTO shifted away from a traditional “pedigree and fit” interview model to a behavioral-based model to mitigate implicit bias in the recruiting and hiring process.
+- Several years ago, WTO adopted a behavior-based interview format—in contrast to traditional models focusing solely on "pedigree and fit"— to mitigate implicit bias in the recruiting and hiring process.
 Since making this change, we have substantially increased our offers of employment to diverse and women attorneys.

 - WTO financially supports, and our attorneys volunteer time to, Law School . . .
 Yes We Can!, an organization dedicated to carving a path to law school for students with modest means, many of whom are first-generation college students.
-Partner Katie Reilly is currently Co-Chair of the organization's 2021 "Building Futures" fundraiser.
+Partner Katie Reilly served as Co-Chair of the organization's 2021 "Building Futures" fundraiser.

 - WTO is a proud participant in the Lumen Technologies Law Firm Diversity Partnership Program, which promotes diversity among Lumen’s preferred outside counsel and creates advancement opportunities for diverse attorneys.
 A WTO associate is currently participating in the program.

 - WTO participates in the LCLD 1L Scholars Program and the Colorado Pledge to Diversity, hiring rising 1L students as summer clerks.
 The firm also sponsors a 2L Summer Clerkship Program to recruit and cultivate diverse talent from across the country.

 Current Community & Network Development Efforts

 - In 2020, WTO co-founded the Denver Law Firm Coalition for Racial Equity along with the five largest Denver-based law firms.
 Together, Coalition firms are advancing racial equity in Denver’s legal community through knowledge-sharing, joint initiatives, and accountability measures.
 Coalition firms are working to make Denver an appealing destination for diverse attorneys.